Best Wine Bars in Los Angeles for 2023 and 2024

 You are reading “15 Best Trendy Restaurants in Los Angeles” Back To Top

-top-rated restaurants near me, what to do on a day trip in LA, food tours in Los Angeles, wine bars, wine restaurants, things to do for couples, weekend trip ideas California, outdoor wine bars, best restaurants near me: trendy restaurants
+top-rated wine restaurants near me, food tours in Los Angeles, wine bars near me, weekend trip ideas California, outdoor wine bars, best restaurants near me: trendy restaurants

 If you enjoyed this guide, consider joining the Winetraveler Facebook Group for additional insight and travel inspiration around the world.
 You can also browse our latest articles and travel guides.
 Let us know your favorite restaurants and wine bars in LA in the comment section below!